 We all know that prevention is better than a cure, we learnt it at school, so Ocean Crusaders is working on a program to ensure plastic caps don’t end up in the environment.
 Instead it is recycled to create new products.
-And you can help by collecting your own plastic caps and getting them to us via a ‘CAPS CRUSADE CLUB’ which sees schools or clubs receive bricks in return for their caps, or you can simply return them to one of our select collection locations.
+And you can help by collecting your own plastic caps and getting them to us via a ‘CAPS CRUSADE CLUB’ which sees schools or clubs receive bricks in return for their caps.

 Our CAPS CRUSADE operates in SE Queensland only, where 2.5 million beverage containers are returned daily through the containers for change program.
 30% of those are plastic bottles and 40% are being returned with their bottle caps on.
 This needs to change.
 You need to remove your caps, give them a quick rinse and save them up.
 When you have a small collection, visit your local primary school or club who are members of the CAPS CRUSADE CLUB (NB: the CAPS CRUSADE CLUB is a new initiative and soon new schools and clubs that are members will be listed on our collections locations page)

 The CAPS CRUSADE is moving to a new phase where primary schools or clubs can become a collection point for caps.
 If you are a Primary School or club associated with primary school aged children, you may be elligbile to join the CAPS CRUSADE CLUB.
 See more details below.

 When returning your caps to a CCC member, your caps will need to be sorted as per our below guidelines.
 If returning to a CCC member, they will have a designated collection point.
 Please make things easy for them and sort them into colors.